 We have a video about that.
 All of our information is second-hand, but we've been told that mules are careful about not drinking polluted water, which could make them sick.
 Often the water in the Erie was polluted because of things people threw into it.
 Mules also had smaller feet than horses, which would give them better traction.
 One source says that they didn't use mules on the Erie much before the Civil War, but then after the war mules were very common on the canal.
 My guess is that northern soldiers learned something from seeing mules used in the Army that they didn't know before the war.

-The 21 video clips included in our Grand Erie Canal Classroom Collection can be purchased from this website or from Amazon.com for personal home use for $29.95.
+The 21 video clips included in our Grand Erie Canal Classroom Collection can be purchased from Amazon for personal home use for $24.95.
 The same DVD can be purchased by public or private school districts directly from us with a perpetual (lifetime) license for $99.00 per school DISTRICT (*for most districts: See pricing and license details ).
 Educational cooperatives and state DOE's: Inquire for special bulk pricing for all schools in your jurisdiction.
 License terms subject to change at any time.
 Prior sales for fixed terms have been automatically upgraded to perpetual status.
 Licenses apply to the current content of the "Grand Erie Canal - The Classroom Collection" DVD only, and other programming may be made available in the future as separate offerings.